 DHILADELPHIA extends the hand of con-I gratulation to the Boston Braves and promises them a cordial welcome to our city.
-It is pleasant to have a new foe, the first since the Cubs fell before the mighty prowess of the Athletics.
+It is pleasant to have a new fee, the first since the Cubs fell before the mighty prowess of the Athletics.
 Not the haughty, metropolitan enemy this time, but an embassy from learned, cultured Boston.
 The world's series of 1914 will be unusually classic.
-To the Braves all courtesies will be extended; the keys of the Quaker City will be theirs; everything but the title of World's Champions.
-Watchful Waiting in the Philippines $S^{\rm INCE}$ the Spanish war too much partisan rancor has been caused by the Philippine question.
+To the Braves all courtesles will be extended; the keys of the Quaker City will be theirs; everything but the title of World's Champions.
+Watchful Waiting in the Philippines CINCE the Spanish war too much partisan rancor has been caused by the Philippine question.
 Political lines have been too tensely drawn.
-It may be granted that there are essential and important differences between the two leading partles in respect to their notions of "colonial policy," but broad conceptions of national responsibility have sometimes been subordinated to narrow, bitter partisanship.
-The real issue which hinges. on the Jones bill, now under discussion in Congress, is not "Shall the Filipinos ultimately have self-government?"
-The bill of something certain is rather dangerous in PASSED BY THE CENSOR WHEN King George was still a midshipman in her Majesty's navy and his brother, the Prince of Wales, since dead, was known as "Collars and Cuffs," because of his fondness for those appurtenances of everyday attire, the twaln were aboard a ship off Southampton.
-Wales was a sleepy head, hard to wake, and one morning Prince George found it well nigh impossible to rouse his brother in time for the usual inspection.
-Finally, driven to desperation, he bawled out: "Hey, Collars, get up!
-They're singing 'God Save Your Grandmother' already."
-"Ustory fails to relate whether "Collars" ever told Grandma Victoria.
+It may be granted that there are essential and important differences between the two leading parties in respect to their notions of "colonial policy," but broad conceptions of national responsibility have sometimes been subordinated to narrow, bitter partisanship.
+The real issue which hinges on the Jones bill, now under discussion in Congress, is not "Shall the Filipinos ultimately have self-government?"
+The bill does contain a provision which pledges ultimate self-government; and a promise even of something certain is rather dangerous in a case like this.
+But the real question is, "Have the Filipinos proved themselves worthy of a more liberal share in their own Government?"
+That issue does not call for partisan rancor- The United States assumed grave responsibilities when it took over the Philippines: and in determining the future of the Islands its responsibilities are fully as grave.
+It is imperative that the mistakes of the Reconstruction Period in our own history shall not be repeated.
+The Fifteenth Amendment is a dead letter for the very simple reason that "previous condition of servitude" is something that absolutely must be considered in reference to any grant or extension of political liberty.
+Knowing the past history of the Philippines and something of the present extent of ignorance and barbarism among many Filipino tribes, and knowing that the forces of democratic civilization have been working there only a few years, less than a single generation, the United States should go pretty slow in relaxing its civil guardianship.
+The slower the better.
+State Conscience Wields Power NOTHING can withstand the resistions power of the collective conscience when men make an interlocking society of their consciences.
+Public opinion takes the shape of something that resembles an avalanche in strength.
+Nothing is more feared by enemies of the public welfare than the combined moral sense of a State. lesues of the campaign are supposed to be determined by this non-partisan morality, which represents the sound good sense of the citizen who believes that "rightequaness exalteth a mation but sin is a reproach to any people.
+The illumination of this faculty, which coordinates the human with the divine, ought to be one of the purposes of the campaign now making appeal to the people of Fenn- Never talk was with your barbor.
+Perhaps: he is one of them.